A - Z Waste Guide

 Laboratory Waste

-Most Laboratory waste is treated in the same manner as Hazardous Waste, WEEE or Clinical Waste, depending on what it is.
+Most Laboratory waste is treated in the same manner as Hazardous Waste, WEEE or Clinical Waste.
 Your H&S Coordinators and Lab technicians will have procedures in place for the appropriate disposal of Laboratory waste.
+Contact the Sustainability Team for more information or guidance.

 Metal